1909-10 C.A. Briggs (E97) Set

 - Harry Steinfeldt has both correct and incorrect versions of his name (one is missing the ‘t’ at the end).
 Those errors and corrections are printed in both the color and the black and white sets.

-- Mickey Doolan has a spelling error (Dolan) in the black and white set.
-But a correction in that issue and a ‘Dolan’ version in the color set are unknown.
+- Mickey Doolan has a spelling error (Dolan) in both the color and black and white sets.
+But a correction in the black and white issue is unknown.

 - Topsy Hartsel’s name is misspelled ‘Hartsell’ in both sets but was corrected to Hartsel.

 - Finally, Bill Hinchman’s name is also misspelled in both sets but a correction is not known to exist in either.

 Below is a full checklist for both sets.
 Most cards have both color and black and white versions.
 However, some are unconfirmed.